Beauty x 3:

 The demesne’s Overlord, however, is revealed to be unwilling to await results, and has already chosen a favorite to whom the demesne is to be given, despite the damage that such a change of Master will cause.

-The adjustment in the vantage point from which the tale is told, and the shifts in the nature of the world in which it takes place managed to disguise just what story this essentially is for a chapter or two, but the underlying nature and identity of the story surfaces early.
+The adjustment in the vantage point from which the tale is told, and the shifts in the nature of the world in which it takes place managed to disguise just what story this essentially is for a chapter or two, but the underlying nature and identity of the underlying source story surfaces early.
 Nevertheless McKinley still manages to astonish the reader with the eucatastrophic conclusion, for by the middle of the story we have also been assured that whatever this story may look like, Masters (human or not) are forbidden to marry their Chalices.
-Except, it later is revealed, under very specific, and dreadful circumstances.
+Except, as it later is revealed, under very specific, and dreadful circumstances.

 Another change to the template is that rather than abandon her Beast on some inserted pretext in order to reconnect with her family and discover what has been happening in her absence, Mirasol is forced to leave the demesne’s Master in order to raise the land, in his behalf, in a desperate attempt to strengthen it enough to hold it together, rather than shattering, against the Overlord’s attempt to abruptly remove this Master and replace him with his chosen favorite.
 Only she, as Chalice, can do this, and it may not be enough to save it in the event of the Master’s impending death.